House subpoenas its own, grave new norm after Jan. 6 attack

 If Republicans win power this fall, they are almost certain to launch investigations into Biden, Jan.
 6 and other topics, now armed with the tool of subpoenas for fellow lawmakers.

-“It’s a race to the bottom is what it is,” said Rep. Thomas Massie, R-Ky., who won Trump’s endorsement last week for his own re-election, despite having sparred with him in the past.
+“It’s a race to the bottom, is what it is,” said Rep. Thomas Massie, R-Ky., who won Trump’s endorsement last week for his own re-election, despite having sparred with him in the past.

 “I mean, I hope when we get in power, we don’t do the same things that they’re doing,” he said.
 “But you know, turnabout is fair play.”